LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/List_Picker_Template.md

 ### Basic Template Overview

-In order to comply with the Apple Business Chat JSON structure, the below LiveEngage structured content JSON schema must be applied to any List Picker template.
+In order to comply with the Apple Business Chat JSON structure, the below LiveEngage structured content template must be applied.

 Each List Picker template has the following mandatory sections: